maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 These answer tests are used with [equivalence reasoning](../CAS/Equivalence_reasoning.md).
 See the separate documentation.

+### SRegExp ###

+This test uses Maxima's `regex_match` function.

+* Both arguments to the test must be Maxima strings.
+If you have a general expression, turn it into a string in the feedback variables with Maxima's `string` function.
+* The first argument should be the string, and the second argument should be the pattern to match.
+* Don't forget to protect within strings as needed.

 # Form {#Form}

 Often, we wish to establish if the student's expression has the correct _form_.